matthew-peterson-39/learn_nextjs/Notes/Chapter2.md

 - Though you can import the global.css  within any component, the best practice is to import at the top-level component.

 - Typical Next.js app will use the RootLayout as the top-level component.

+- Once done importing, there was a noticeable difference in the page layout.
+This styling came from the global.css file, specifically the @tailwind directives.